Our 3 Day Itinerary in New Delhi

 This was an excellent way to start the morning, see the historic sites of Old Delhi and enjoy a traditional breakfast, all before the heavy crowds and heat of the day!
 Be sure to check out my post and photos of our Delhi by Cycle Tour.

-The Bahai Lotus Temple
+New Delhi in 3 Days – The Bahai Lotus Temple

 In the afternoon after lunch, we hopped on another tuk -tuk for a ride to the beautiful Bahai Lotus Temple.
 This structure is the “Mother Temple of the Indian subcontinent for the Baha’i Faith.”

 The grounds surrounding the Temple are beautiful and a wonderful escape from the noise and crowds of Delhi.
 Do make a point of marking this down as a destination when visiting the city.
 Trust me, you will be very happy to find such a peaceful place and setting in this massive bustling city!